 Finally, you can weigh up the true cost of allowing staff to buy full price fares.
 Ultimately, if you can’t be flexible, book in advance, or use discounts, your staff will have to travel for a higher price.
 Therefore it’s important to make sure you have a dynamic travel policy built into your travel booking platform.
 This means that staff can buy premium tickets provided they fall within a certain percentage range of the cheapest ticket.
 This will then pay for itself with enhanced morale, flexibility and productivity!

 So there you have it.
-These are our top 4 tips to avoid rail fare increases in 2020.
+These are our top 4 tips to avoid rail fare increases in 2020 and beyond.